-Some states charge 8% and others 9% of your salary in church tax.
+Some states charge 8% and others 9% of your income tax in church tax.
 You can check how much you need to pay by using this online german church tax calculator.
 You can unregister from the church and stop paying church tax.
 This costs around 30 euros and a lot of time (bureaucracy in Germany).
 You can find details about this process further down in this article.

 Do you have to pay church tax in Germany?